Ace of Base: 1987–1992: Formation

-"Wheel of Fortune" was serviced to radio and nightclubs in Sweden in early 1992, with it reaching Gothenburg's local Jockeytoppen chart in March, and prompting an invitation to perform on music television channel ZTV.
-However, the record failed to gain traction in Sweden, so Mega switched focus to Denmark.
-After servicing the single to media three times, it was finally released commercially at the end of June 1992, entering the Danish singles chart at No. 6, before rising to No. 2.
+"Wheel of Fortune" was serviced to radio and nightclubs in Sweden in early 1992, reaching Gothenburg's local Jockeytoppen chart in March, which led to an invitation to perform on the music television channel ZTV.
+However, the record failed to gain traction in Sweden, prompting Mega to shift focus to Denmark.
+After servicing the single to media three times, it was finally released commercially at the end of June 1992, entering the Danish singles chart at No. 6 before rising to No. 2.

 1992–1994: International success and Happy Nation/The Sign

-Following the success of "Wheel of Fortune" in Denmark, the group continued working on music.
-After hearing Kayo's "Another Mother" in a record store, a top 20 hit in Sweden in 1990, Jonas and Ulf decided that it was exactly the sound they wanted to create.
-In early 1992, they sent producer Denniz PoP a demo tape including a song called "Mr. Ace".
-At first he wasn't particularly impressed, but the tape got stuck in the cassette player in his car.
-This resulted in him having to listen to it repeatedly and gradually he realized the song's potential.
-He'd lost the band's contact details but when they called him a few months later, he invited them to his SweMix studio to re-record the song in July 1992.
-The song became "All That She Wants", and upon its release at the end of August, it quickly climbed to No. 1 on the Danish chart, while the previous single was still sitting at No. 2.
-Keen to rush out an LP for the Christmas market, Mega Records pressed the band for an album, which was quickly recorded and mixed within a few weeks.
+Following the success of "Wheel of Fortune" in Denmark, the group continued to work on new music.
+After hearing Kayo's "Another Mother" in a record store – a top 20 hit in Sweden in 1990 – Jonas and Ulf decided that it was the exact sound they wanted to create.

+In early 1992, they sent producer Denniz PoP a demo tape that included a song titled "Mr. Ace".
+Initially, he was not particularly impressed, but the tape became stuck in the cassette player of his car.
+As a result, he had to listen to it repeatedly and gradually realized the song's potential.
+Although he had lost the band's contact details, when they called him a few months later, he invited them to his SweMix studio to re-record the song in July 1992.
+The song was eventually titled "All That She Wants" and, upon its release at the end of August, it quickly ascended to No. 1 on the Danish chart, while the previous single remained at No. 2.
+Eager to release an LP for the Christmas market, Mega Records pressured the band for an album, which was recorded and mixed in just a few weeks.

-The album, Happy Nation, was released on November 2, 1992 in Denmark and its success prompted interest elsewhere in Europe.
-A pan-European licence was signed with Metronome/PolyGram (now Universal Music), but they were turned down by the American division.
-Within a few months, "All That She Wants" had reached No. 3 in Sweden and had spent eight weeks at No. 1 in Germany.
-In various European countries, "Happy Nation" and "Waiting for Magic" were released as further singles following the release of the album.
+The album, Happy Nation, was released on 2 November 1992, in Denmark, and its success generated interest throughout Europe.
+A pan-European license was signed with Metronome/PolyGram (now Universal Music), but the American division declined to pursue the band.
+Within a few months, "All That She Wants" reached No. 3 in Sweden and spent eight weeks at No. 1 in Germany.
+In various European countries, "Happy Nation" and "Waiting for Magic" were released as additional singles following the album's release.

-In May 1993, "All That She Wants" consolidated on its European success by topping the chart for three weeks in the United Kingdom.
+In May 1993, "All That She Wants" solidified its European success by topping the charts for three weeks in the United Kingdom.
 However, despite Mega Records's efforts to secure a distribution deal in the United States, the response was always the same: "This band will never work in the States."
 Eventually, Clive Davis, founder of Arista Records, heard the song playing on the radio whilst on vacation on his yacht, and rushed to sign a licence with Mega for the Americas.
-By the end of October, "All That She Wants" had made its way to No. 2 on the Billboard Hot 100, as well as in Australia.
+In October and November 1993, "All That She Wants" reached No. 2 on the Billboard Hot 100, as well as in Australia.